-As what was once considered technology of some distant utopian future quickly becomes the technology of today, lines between machine and man can get blurry.
-We have become increasingly reliant on devices that help us in our day-to-day lives, the mere thought of existing without them may not be unfathomable, but it is without a doubt undesirable.
-To leave the house without your phone, for example, might leave you feeling a little incapacitated.
+As what was once considered the technology of some distant, utopian future quickly becomes today’s technology, lines between machine and man can get blurry.
+We have become increasingly reliant on devices that help us in our day-to-day lives, the mere thought of existing without them may not be unfathomable, but it is undoubtedly undesirable.
+For example, leaving the house without your phone might leave you feeling a little incapacitated.

-On June 5th 2018 Whose Scalpel was presented within the Fraunhofer Society’s Science and Art in Dialog series, at an evening dedicated to The Art of Complexity at the Fraunhofer Forum Berlin location.
-The discussion which inevitably ensued allowed for, as the Fraunhofer put it, “a fruitful exchange between art and science.”
-As boundaries are blurred between programming and people, so do those between disciplines, as art is experienced through the eyes of science, and science created through the eyes of an artist.
+On June 5th 2018, Whose Scalpel was presented within the Fraunhofer Society’s Science and Art in Dialog series at an evening dedicated to The Art of Complexity at the Fraunhofer Forum Berlin location.
+As Fraunhofer put it, The discussion that inevitably ensued allowed for “a fruitful exchange between art and science.”
+As boundaries are blurred between programming and people, so do those between disciplines, as art is experienced through the eyes of science, and science is created through an artist’s eyes.

 On 9 August, the performance will be presented in London as part of the Music Hackspace programme at Somerset House Studios.
 The event is curated by Lucia H Chung (who runs the platform Happened) as part of her residency with Music Hackspace, which aims to promote and give visibility to artists from Taiwan working with sound.